 panting, brick red or blue-purple gums, lethargic, collapse, seizures, excessive drooling, exercise on a hot day, or being left in a hot car

 - Fractures, Sprains, and Other Muscular or Skeletal Issues

 - Rattlesnake Bites – Even if your pet has the vaccination, your pet will require additional care and needs to be examined by a veterinarian as soon as possible.

 At Centennial Animal Hospital, our goal is to provide high-quality preventative care throughout the lifetime of your pet.
 Yearly wellness exams help us accomplish this by keeping track of minor changes in your pet’s health on a regular basis.

-When you call (719) 528-1693 or Click Here to Request an Appointment, our friendly receptionists will work with you to find a day and time that works well with your schedule.
-We have appointments Monday through Friday until 5:30 pm and we are open on Saturday from 8 am until Noon.
+When you call 719-528-1693 or click here to request an appointment, our friendly receptionists will work with you to find a day and time that works well with your schedule.
+We have appointments available Monday through Friday (8 AM until 5:30 PM), and we are open on Saturday (8 AM until noon).

-If you are new to our practice or an existing client with a new furry, or feathered family member, please take the time to print and fill out a Pet Registration Form.
-Also, if available, please bring any records for your pet including medical history, vaccines, or adoption information.
+If you are new to our practice or an existing client with a new furry or feathered family member, please take the time to print and fill out our Pet Registration Form.
+Also, if available, please bring any records for your pet, including medical history, vaccines, or adoption information.

 When you arrive at our office, please check in with the receptionist at the front desk.
-Upon check-in, you will be asked to place your pet on the scale for a weight measurement.
+Upon check-in, you will be asked to place your pet on the scale for weight measurement.
 We track this detail throughout the life of your pet to ensure good health.
-Obesity is on the rise in our animal companions and getting control of a pet’s weight can be the first step in preventing other, more serious problems, later.
+Obesity is on the rise in our animal companions, and getting control of a pet’s weight can be the first step in preventing other, more serious problems later.

 Completing Your Visit

 Payment is due at the time of service.
-We accept cash, check, debit cards, Visa, MasterCard, Discover, American Express, and CareCredit.
+We accept cash, check, debit cards, Visa, MasterCard, Discover, American Express, CareCredit, and Scratchpay.